igtinteractive/electron-app-boilerplate/README.md

 setMenu : to set the current window menu. addMenuClickListener : add callback function when a menu item is click. removeMenuClickListener : remove the menuCLick listener. ( shoudl be called in the window componentWillUnmount to make sure to clean up unused listener. )

+## Data & Store
+In order to keep the data syncronize between windows.
+The ProjectStore uses the AppComRenderer getData and syncData to keep the data in sync.

 #### references :
 boilerplate base on https://dev.to/franamorim/tutorial-reminder-widget-with-electron-react-1hj9